EDCD/EDDI/SpeechResponder/Variables.md

     - `solarmass` the solar mass of the star
     - `solarradius` the solar radius of the star, compared to Sol
     - `age` the age of the star in millions of years
+    - `absolutemagnitude` the absolute magnitude of the star (lower is brighter)
+    - `chromaticity` the colour of the star
+    - `luminosity` the calculated luminosity of the star
     - `estimatedhabzoneinner` The estimated inner radius of the habitable zone of the star, in light seconds, not considering other stars in the system
     - `estimatedhabzoneouter` The estimated outer radius of the habitable zone of the star, in light seconds, not considering other stars in the system
+    - `ageprobability` the cumulative probability describing the star's age, relative to other stars of the same stellar class.
+    - `absolutemagnitudeprobability` the cumulative probability describing the star's absolute magnitude, relative to other stars of the same stellar class.

 Planets and moons have the following data:

-    - `periapsis` the argument of periapsis of the planet, in degrees
     - `atmosphere` the atmosphere of the planet
     - `atmospherecompositions` a list of the elements found in the planet's atmosphere (array of AtmosphereComposition objects)
     - `solidcompositions` a list of the solid types found in the body (array of SolidComposition objects)
-    - `tilt` the axial tilt of the planet, in degrees
     - `earthmass` the earth masses of the planet
     - `gravity` the gravity of the planet, relative to Earth gravity
-    - `eccentricity` the orbital eccentricity of the planet
-    - `inclination` the orbital inclination of the planet, in degrees
-    - `orbitalperiod` the orbital period of the planet, in days
     - `radius` the radius of the planet, in km
-    - `rotationalperiod` the rotational period of the planet, in days
-    - `semimajoraxis` the semi-major axis of the planet's orbit, in light seconds
     - `pressure` the surface pressure on the planet, in Earth atmospheres
     - `terraformstate` the terraforming state of the planet (Not terraformable, Terraformable, Terraforming, Terraformed)
     - `planettype` the type of the planet (Metal-rich body, Earth-like world, etc.)
     - `volcanism` the volcanism of the planet (Volcanism object)
     - `landable` true if the planet can be landed upon
     - `materials` list of materials and their percentage availability on the planet (list of Material objects)
+    - `gravityprobability` the cumulative probability describing the body's gravity, relative to other bodies of the same planet type.
+    - `pressureprobability` the cumulative probability describing the body's atmospheric pressure, relative to other bodies of the same planet type.

 #### Atmosphere composition